miso-lims/walkthroughs/_includes/working_with_tables.md

 <a name="fill-down-drag"/>

 ## 4.1 Fill Many: Drag (fills up or down)

 1. Select a project from the dropdown in the _last_ row of the _Project_ column.
     * The cell will have a blue border with a blue square (the fill handle) in the bottom right corner.
 If you do not see the fill handle, click on another cell and then click again on the project cell.
 1. Click on the fill handle and hold the mouse button down as you drag up to the top row in the _Project_ column.
    Release the mouse button.
     * The cells will all change to the same project.

 <a name="fill-down-click"/>

 ## 4.2 Fill Many: Double-click (fills down)

+1. Clear all of the cells in the _Project_ column by clicking each cell and clicking the **Delete** key on your keyboard.
 1. Select any project from the dropdown in the _first_ row of the _Project_ column.
     * The cell will have a blue border with a blue square (the fill handle) in the bottom right corner.
 If you do not see the fill handle, click on another cell and then click again on the project cell.
 1. Double-click on the fill handle.
     * The cells below it will all change to the same project.